 Meanwhile, the number of cash buyers purchasing homes outright has increased significantly.
 According to the latest data published by Hamptons, a full 73% of home purchases in 2022 so far took place ‘chain free’.
 Back in 2010, the figure stood at just 65% when becoming part of a property chain was not seen as such a risk.

 Commenting on the findings, Hamptons said that the more competitive things become on the housing market, the greater the appeal of becoming a cash buyer.
-Though traditionally, the ability to purchase a home outright has been reserved to those with significant on-hand cash reserves.
+Traditionally, the ability to purchase a home outright has been reserved for those with significant on-hand cash reserves.

 You can purchase your next home for cash, leave your previous home on the market and wait for it to sell for its full market value.
 The opposite is to move only after agreeing on a sale on your current home, which means becoming part of a long and potentially fragile property chain.